top of page

 https://www.abc.net.au/news/2024-04-07/mental-health-support-to-prevent-police-suicide/103666516

-A POLICE OFFICER'S PERSPECTIVE ON WA POLICE'S ORGANISATIONAL CULTURE - 2023 WA
+A POLICE OFFICER'S PERSPECTIVE ON WA POLICE'S ORGANISATIONAL CULTURE - 2023 WESTERN AUSTRALIA

 A paper published by the WA government offering a detailed critique of the culture, management practices, and support mechanisms within the WA Police.
 It highlights systemic issues, personal experiences, and recommendations for improvement.
 Key points raised include a WA Police culture described as toxic, broken, and lacking psychological safety.
 Issues include bullying, nepotism, cronyism, and a lack of transparency in decision-making.